junghan0611/spacemacs/layers/LAYERS.md

 Note: This layer creates a derived mode called `svelte-mode` on the fly out of `web-mode` to handle svelte files.
-It will conflict with the [svelte-mode package](https://github.com/AdamNiederer/svelte-mode), make sure you don\'t use that package together with this layer.
+It will conflict with the [svelte-mode package](https://github.com/AdamNiederer/svelte-mode), make sure you don't use that package together with this layer.

 Features: